Shylmysten/prostore/README.md

 ## Learn More

+Setup a Vercel account, then create a NEON Database

+Run npx prisma init to initialize a database.

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.